Wet Reset FAQ

 The likelihood of mold growth after water damage depends on the extent of the damage and how quickly it is addressed.
 If moisture is allowed to sit for long periods, it can increase the chances that mold will start to grow.
 Professional help can ensure that any underlying issues are identified and resolved quickly and effectively.

 No, not necessarily.
 Depending on the extent of the mold and its location, some materials may be salvageable with professional help.
-It’s essential to have a professional inspect the area to assess any potential risks or damage before attempting to clean or repair any affected materials.
+It’s important to have a professional inspect the area to assess any potential risks or damage before attempting to clean or repair any affected materials.

 No, it’s impossible to remove all mold and mold spores altogether.
 It is possible to stop mold overgrowth, so the mold level is the same as the average background level.
 A trained technician can assess the extent of the damage and suggest an appropriate course of action for removal.
-This may include cleaning, replacing affected materials, or decontaminating the area.
-Taking immediate action is essential to prevent further mold growth.

 Yes, mold can come back after remediation if the source of moisture is not addressed.
 Therefore, it’s essential to identify and resolve any underlying issues causing water damage or promoting humidity.
 Professional help ensures that potential problems are identified and resolved quickly and effectively.